 I don’t believe in spending hours in the kitchen cooking a meal.
 I enjoy cooking but more than that, I enjoy eating.
-So here is an extremely easy recipe which got a grunt of approval from my husband (very high praise)!
+So here is an extremely easy gluten-free recipe which got a grunt of approval from my husband (very high praise)!
 This chili-lime shrimp has complex flavors and only requires a short amount of preparation and cooking.
 I cooked the the shrimp on the grill today (too hot to turn on the oven or stove) but they can easily be roasted if you don’t have a grill.

 I have used this chili-lime marinade/sauce with beef, chicken, salmon, vegetables, rice and quinoa and it is fantastic on all of them, but shrimp is the quickest to cook.
 I hate to wait for my food so I love a quick cooking protein!
 This dish would also be great with my easy ginger sesame broccoli recipe.